fewclassarena/fca/README.md

 ```
 meta_data_root: /datasets
 ```
-Specify datasets, number of classes in each full dataset, models and model EDIT files in ```./tools/ncls/ncls_datasets_models_EDIT.yaml``` in the following format:
+Specify datasets, the number of classes in each full dataset, and the models and model EDIT files in ```./tools/ncls/ncls_datasets_models_EDIT.yaml``` in the following format:
 ```
 datasets:
   - <DATASET>: